-Doctor of Science Program in Systems Engineering
+Doctor of Science in Systems Engineering

-Requirements for Regular Admission:
+Requirements for Admission: (with Master's degree)

-In addition to meeting Graduate School requirements, the requirements for regular admission to the D.Sc.
+In addition to meeting Graduate School requirements, the requirements for admission to the D.Sc.
 Program are as follows:

 - A written statement of the applicant's professional goals and commitment to completing the degree requirements.
+(Statement of Purpose).

 - Three letters of recommendation from individuals familiar with the student's academic and technical abilities.

 - An M.S. degree in a discipline related to engineering (e.g. civil, computer, chemical, electrical, industrial, mechanical).

 - A grade point average of 3.0 or greater (on a scale of 4.0) on all graduate coursework.